tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     Hernandez-Leclerc, as well as prove conjectures of Feigin-Jimbo-Miwa-Mukhin and Mukhin-Young.

-Tropical geometry and machine learning: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9394420
+_Tropical geometry and machine learning_: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9394420

     Conclusion.
 Tropical geometry and max-plus algebra offer a rich collection of ideas and tools to model and solve problems in machine learning.
 In this